1988 - Parcels B, H, I, K

 Satisfied that we had made our best efforts to determine which parties were best entitled to use of these parcels, I proceeded to contact the Homeowners and the parties whose lots abut Parcels K and I to extend offers.
 As you know we changed the offer to the Homeowners to include the entire Parcel H rather than one half.
 All parties except the Homeowners accepted the offers and all but one have closed and it is expected to close in the near future.
 [The offer by the Homeowners to purchase the lake access Parcel K was ignored.]

 It is my hope that the Homeowners will take Parcel H. It is available to them and they could begin at their pleasure to develop it as they wish.
-It will be left to a successor developer to designate and convey to the Homeowners the remainder of the four acres of park [2.1 acres] and common area if it determined that that obligation exists.
+It will be left to a successor developer to designate and convey to the Homeowners the remainder of the four acres of park [2.1 acres] and common area if it determined that obligation exists.
 American Savings, having taken possession by foreclosure, is not obligated to finish the development.
 We are simply not in that business.
 We are, however, seeking to find a purchaser/developer who would be able to finish the project.
 Our offer of Parcel H to the Homeowners is simply for their accommodation and came at their request.
 [The Homeowners already held the right to the park Parcel H by virtue of the master plan and the open space requirement of the County.]

 I hope this clarifies our prospective.
 Please call with any questions you may have.